US workers are finding it difficult to afford basic necessities as the president claims ‘the economy is roaring back’

 Continue reading...Why This Matters

-As the US economy continues to grow, a growing number of Americans are struggling to afford basic necessities, highlighting a stark contrast between economic indicators and everyday realities.
+As the US economy continues to recover from the pandemic, Americans are grappling with rising costs of living, highlighting a stark contrast between the president's claims of economic success and the struggles of everyday workers.

 Coverage Snapshot